Select travel dates to see prices

 Most volunteers in the organisation participate in particular projects for which they train.
 There’s so much to do, that you can’t do it all.
 Some of our projects are continually ongoing – for example hands-on beach clean ups and the surveying of coral reefs.
 While surveying we document the spread of habitats, species abundance as well as damage to coral reefs.
 Our biologists constantly work on various projects; studies of particular fishes, reef restoration or rehabilitation of species that’s been harvested to topical extinction.

-As a divemaster candidate, you too will take part in these scientific diving and our direct conservation efforts, but especially in the beginning of your stay, you should expect to spend a large proportion of your time on training for the divemaster course.
+As a divemaster candidate, if you stay ten weeks or longer, you too will take part in these scientific diving and our direct conservation efforts, but especially in the beginning of your stay, you should expect to spend a large proportion of your time on training for the divemaster course.
+For eight week program participants, time is short and you will spend more time with our instructors learning to divemaster and to teach.

 As a divemaster in training in our organisation, you will perform a number of important duties, such as ensuring the compressor is running, to check that we have adequate spare parts, first aid supplies and oxygen on all vehicles.
 To prepare and service dive kit together with our technician, to help our scuba instructors teach scuba courses and to mentor, guide and lead our green divers as an experienced rolemodel.
 All of this and many other things, big and small, is what you will not only learn to handle, but be expected to charge of.